What Are Incoterms? International Commercial Terms Meanings and Usages

 When transportation’s complexities make it difficult to understand the prices you’re paying or the things you need to do to make your shipment a success, your questions should never go unanswered.

 Incoterms have an impact on the supply chains of businesses around the world as they work to move cargos expeditiously.
-But what are they?
-Why are incoterms important?
-And, most importantly, what does each incoterm mean for you?
+Despite their importance in global trade, they're also easily misunderstood due to their complexity.

 Here at Anderson Trucking Service (ATS), we’ve been helping companies decipher their incoterms for decades now.
 As a result, we understand the profound place they hold in the transportation world and what each of them means.